AntonFagerberg/temp_log/README.md

 This is a project which reads data from an arbitrary number of sensors from a Raspberry Pi, stores them in a database and provides an API to query it + a small web interface with graphs.

-See more info on [http://www.antonfagerberg.com/projects/temperature-raspberry-pi/](my homepage).
+See more info on [my homepage](http://www.antonfagerberg.com/projects/temperature-raspberry-pi/).

 ## License
 This program is free software: you can redistribute it and/or modify